vtex-apps/io-documentation/docs/en/Recipes/templates/improving-filter-navigator-experience.md

 The filter navigator is one of the most important components on the search page.
 This recipe will show you how to set the filter navigator component in a way that has been proven to improve the conversion of your store.

+All props mentioned here are documented on [documentation page](https://vtex.io/docs/components/all/vtex.search-result).
+You will be able to check both the description and the possible values ​​of each prop.

 ## Step by step

 1. Ensure that you have the `vtex.search-result@3.x` as a dependency of your `manifest.json`: